thirumurthis/Learnings/Productivity/mvn_k8s_productive_script.md

 ### Command usage in Git Bash

-- The alias command without any argument will execute the `mvn clean install`
+- Executing the alias command (without any argument) like below will run `mvn clean install`
 ```
 $ runMvn
 ```

-- The alias command with argument will execute `mvn -DskipTests clean intall`
+- Executing alias command (with argument -DskipTest) like below will execute `mvn -DskipTests clean install`

 ```
 $ runMvn -DskipTests
 ```